How to Recover a Broken NAS Thecus N4200Eco RAID Array: Recovery Guide

 Yes, there is a risk of data loss if a NAS Thecus N4200Eco device is physically damaged or stolen.
 If the device is physically damaged, the hard drives inside may become unreadable or inaccessible, resulting in data loss.
 Similarly, if the device is stolen, the data stored on the NAS can be compromised or lost.
 It is important to regularly backup the data stored on the NAS to a separate location or use RAID configurations to mitigate the risk of data loss in such situations.

-4. Remove the hard disks and connect them to the computer.
-In this video, we have explored what ports are used to connect hard disks, and what to do if there are not enough ports or connectors.
+4. Connect the drives to your computer.
+In this video, we explain which ports you can use to connect hard disks and what to do if your PC does not have enough free connectors.

 Go to view